sirdiamond/Covid-Flutter-UI/README.md

 # FLUTTER Covid UI
-- I'm improving my Flutter skills and this is my 3rd project.
+- I'm improving my Flutter skills and this is my 3rd project using the framework.
 - I've used the UI from: [https://www.uplabs.com/posts/coronavirus-information-concept]
 - This project was good to improve DrobDownButton/LayoutBuilder/ClipPath widgets skills